 On August 4, 2021, our sponsor purchased an aggregate of 7,187,500 founder shares for a purchase price of \$25,000, or approximately \$0.003 per share.
 Prior to the initial investment in the Company of \$25,000 by the sponsor, the Company had no assets, tangible or intangible.
 The purchase price of the founder shares was determined by dividing the amount of cash contributed to the Company by the number of founder shares issued.
-The number of founder shares outstanding was determined based on the expectation that the total size of this offering would be a maximum of 28,750,000 units if the underwriters' over-allotment option is exercised in full, and therefore that such founder shares would represent 20% of the outstanding shares after this offering.
+The number of founder shares outstanding was determined based on the expectation that the founder shares would represent 20% of the outstanding shares after this offering.

 On November 21, 2021, the sponsor surrendered 2,966,667 founder shares for cancellation for nominal consideration.
-Pala and Roth have committed to purchase 2,666,667 and 300,000 founder shares , in a private placement that will close simultaneously with the closing of this offering.
-On [], 2021, we entered into a securities subscription agreement with Roth, pursuant to which Roth will purchase 300,000 founder shares in a private placement that will close simultaneously with the closing of this offering.
-Additionally, on [], 2021, we entered into a securities subscription agreement with Pala, pursuant to which Pala will purchase 2,666,667 founder shares in a private placement that will close simultaneously with the closing of this offering.
+Roth has committed to purchase 300,000 founder shares and 1,000,000 private placement warrants in a private placement that will close simultaneously with the closing of this offering.
+Additionally, Pala has committed to purchase 2,666,667 founder shares (or 2,751,111 founder shares if the underwriters' over-allotment option is exercised in full) and 3,000,000 private placement warrants (or 3,095,000 warrants if the underwriters' over-allotment option is exercised in full) in a private placement that will close simultaneously with the closing of this offering.